bobleesj/github-pages-with-docker/_posts/2024-07-01-precommiter.md

 so that contributors must follow the shared practices to maintain code quality agreed upon by members.

+## Overview

 ## Installation

 When you run `git init`, it generates files containing `.git/hooks/pre-commit`.

-This folder contains `.sh` scripts that allow you to execute a set of tasks to check for issues, like running tests for formatting and linting the code.
+This folder contains `.sh` scripts that allow you to execute a set of tasks to check for issues, like running tests for formatting and linting the code before `git commit`.

 Of course, `pre-commit` will automate the above process.